AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-4-Real-News-Is-Fake-News.md

 <hr />
 *Notes:*

-The Media Insights project also reports many "digital news consumers believe it is vital ads not interfere" with the stories.
+The above-mentioned Media Insights project also reports many "digital news consumers believe it is vital ads not interfere" with the stories.
 Yet	63%

 RJI color: #006a84